 Table 7 outlines the total average annual capital requirements for existing assets in each asset category.
-Based on a replacement cost of \$164 million, annual capital requirements total just under \$2.78 million for all the asset categories analysed.
+Based on a replacement cost of \$164 million, annual capital requirements total just over \$2.85 million for all the asset categories analysed.

 The table also illustrates the system-generated, equivalent target reinvestment rate (TRR), calculated by dividing the annual capital requirements by the total replacement cost of each category.
-The cumulative target reinvestment for these categories is estimated at 2.2%.
+The cumulative target reinvestment for these categories is estimated at 1.74%.